markomanninen/srrd-builder/work/code/mcp/frontend/README.md

 - Response times should be under 5 seconds
 - Success rate should be 90%+ for basic functionality
 - WebSocket connection should remain stable
+- **NEW**: Batch execution should complete with proper dependency order
+- **NEW**: Group testing should execute all tools in the selected category/act
+- **NEW**: Progress tracking should show real-time updates during batch runs

 ### **Common Issues and Solutions**